bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-03-newsletter.md

-- **Cluster fee estimation:** Abubakar Sadiq Ismail [posted][ismail cluster] to Delving Bitcoin about using some of the tools and insights from the design of [cluster mempool][topic cluster mempool] to improve fee estimation in Bitcoin Core.
+- **Cluster fee estimation:** Abubakar Sadiq Ismail [posted][ismail cluster] to Delving Bitcoin about using some of the tools and insights from the design of [cluster mempool][topic cluster mempool] to improve [fee estimation][topic fee estimation] in Bitcoin Core.
 The current fee estimation algorithm in Bitcoin Core tracks the number of blocks it takes for transactions entering the local node's mempool to become confirmed.
 When confirmation happens, the transaction's feerate is used to update a